Bona Fide Believes in Bellevue

 This is Bona Fide Bellevue.

-In 2002 My husband and I moved back to Pittsburgh after living in Seattle and Atlanta .We chose to live in Bellevue because I lived here as a single and loved it’s proximity to everything and the walkable, quaint community.
-We couldn’t believe how much house you could get for the money if you were willing to put in a little elbow grease.
-We did a total renovation of our 100 year old house in 2004- We were thrilled with our “masterpiece” and our friendly neighbors.
-However, in the process as we got more acclimated with the community, we realized that Bellevue was at a crossroads.
-It had great potential, but it also needed people to step up and make it’s potential become reality.
-After living in two booming, hip towns (Seattle and Atlanta) I was bursting with ideas on how we could enhance our town and draw people to it.
-In 2008 I gathered a group of like-minded people and we began to envision and set goals to revitalize and grow Bellevue to it’s greatness…thus BIGr was formed.
-I have also had the chance to serve on the Bellevue Council the last five years and run for State Representative in an effort to impact Bellevue from the legislative side as well.
-I am thrilled with our progress and believe the best is yet to come!
+In 2002, Kathy and her husband, Ron, moved back to Pittsburgh after living in Seattle and Atlanta.
+They chose to live in Bellevue because Kathy had lived here when single and loved its proximity to everything and the walkable, quaint community.
+In 2004, they purchased and totally renovated a 100-year old house.
+Though thrilled with their “masterpiece” and their friendly neighbors, they came to realize that Bellevue was at a crossroads.
+It had great potential, but it also needed people to step up and make its potential become reality.
+In 2008, Kathy gathered with a group of like-minded individuals and began to envision and set goals to revitalize and grow Bellevue to its greatness…thus BIGr was formed (Bellevue Initiative for Growth and Revitalization).
+Kathy served on the Bellevue Council and was a candidate for State Representative in an effort to impact Bellevue from the legislative side.
+She is thrilled with the progress and believes that the best is yet to come!

 1st Vice Chair